 If camping could be your weekly/monthly routine, you should invest in real camping equipment.
 Choose things that fit your needs, high quality, and durable.
 Don’t judge things by its price, think about the times you could use them and estimate the cost peruse.
 Some things that should be put great investment are tents, sleeping bags, lighting, and washing up tubs.

 #5: Test everything

-Test everything before packing them up if you don’t want to end up arriving at the camp spot only to find out that some of the gears don’t work properly.
+A thing that cannot be missed out in the camping tips and tricks for beginners list is to test everything before packing them up.
+If you don’t want to end up arriving at the camp spot only to find out that some of the gears don’t work properly, test everything carefully!

 It’s also crucial to try setting up the tent a few times at home.
 It is not only to master the setup skills, but also to check the tent parts if they are in good condition or not.
 It is your shelter against any weather condition and insects, hence you need to make sure that it is OK to sleep in.

 Get your gears fully charged before going away, and test if they work properly: the flashlight/lantern, the stove…